osquery/osquery/ASSURANCE.md

 the "assurance case" for osquery.
 This is a living document, and is the result of continuous threat-modeling during osquery's continued development and maintenance.

-This document also serves as detailed documentation of osquery's security requirements.
+This document also serves as detailed documentation of the basic security principles of osquery's development, and the specific threat cases that the team of maintainers have thought about and attempted to mitigate.

-## Security Requirements Met by Functionality
+## Security Design Considerations of osquery

-Existing functionality in osquery attempts to address the following categories of security requirement.
+The following is a list of high-level considerations for security, and efforts that osquery and its team of maintainers implement in the current version of the software.

 ### Confidentiality